UCNot/churi/README.md

 It is like JSON for GET requests, but can do even more.

-URI charge may be used:
+Various URI parts could be charged:

-- as query parameter value,
+- query parameter values,
-- as positional argument immediately following `?` within query,
+- positional argument immediately following `?` within query,
-- as [Matrix URI] parameter value,
+- [Matrix URI] parameter values,
-- as path fragment,
+- path fragments,
-- as URI hash (anchor) parameter value,
+- URI hash (anchor) parameter values,
-- as positional argument immediately following `#` within hash,
+- positional argument immediately following `#` within hash,
-- as username and authentication parameters.
+- username and authentication parameters.

 **Example:**